-As you can see, Malachi 4:5-6 speaks of Elijah's "heart restoration" repentance mission in the end time (and also by extension his intermediate fulfillment in John the Baptist, Elijah #2).
-Joel 2:31-32 speaks of faithful people "called" to gathered to Judea to survive Wormwood (cause of the mentioned lunar and solar eclipses).
+As you can see, Malachi 4:5-6 speaks of Elijah's "heart restoration"/repentance mission in the end time (and also by extension his intermediate fulfillment in John the Baptist, Elijah #2).
+Joel 2:31-32 speaks of faithful people "called" to gather to Judea to survive Wormwood (cause of the mentioned lunar and solar eclipses).

 How To Recognize Elijah and Not Miss Him?

-One question not asked here but comes up a lot when talking about Elijah is how to make sure you don't miss him.
-What I try to emphasize with people concerned about this is that there will be no way to miss it!
+One question not asked here but comes up a lot when talking about Elijah is how to make sure you don't miss him?
+What I try to emphasize with people concerned about this is that there will be no way to miss him!

 I say that because Matthew 24:14 says the good news of the kingdom message of repentance that John the Baptist (Mt 3:2) and Jesus (Mt 4:19) preached will come again, this time to the whole world (Mt 24:14).
 Remember, Christianity is not already preaching this gospel of kingdom repentance, and never has .

-This means that Elijah comes two years before the beginning of sorrows, to answer the question posed at last.
+This means that Elijah comes two years before the beginning of sorrows, to answer the question posed.